95 Reasons to Go To West Virginia

 94- Take Fido to the Dog Park: The east end of Charleston is where pet-lovers will be thrilled to let their dogs play at the off-leash Ruth Rafferty Peyton dog park, the only dog park in Kanawha County.
 Pet owners can relax on the benches while their dogs run and play.

-95- Stroll the Shops on Capitol Street- Located in downtown Charleston, Capitol Street is arguably the most popular street in town and where all the memories of days gone by take place.
+95- Stroll the Shops on Capitol Street- Located in downtown Charleston, Capitol Street is arguably the most popular street in town and where all the memories of days gone by taking place.
 Gone are the huge department and chain stores, but in their place, locally owned restaurants and shops that are fun to browse and explore.

 Want more West Virginia?
 Check out these posts that may make you go to West Virginia even faster: